pkissling/dotfiles/README.md

 - [vscode](https://code.visualstudio.com/)
 - [zsh](https://ohmyz.sh/)

-Each of the folders present contains a dedicated `install.sh` script which can be used to install the application and its corresponding configration manually.
+Each of the folders present contains a dedicated `install.sh` script which can be used to install the tool and its corresponding configration manually.

 ## Install
-### All dotfiles
+### All tools
 ```
 $ make
 ```